ttinoco/PFNET/python/docs/networks.rst

 Power Networks
 **************

-This section describes how to load and analyze power networks using PFNET.
+This section describes how to create and analyze power networks using PFNET.

 .. _net_overview: